neighbourhoodie/stf-php-ansible/Services.md

 ### Backups

 For backup tasks, we created dedicated folder for each property on a DigitalOcean Bucket.
-The content for each property is backed up to this folder using `restic`.
+The content for each property is backed up to this folder using [restic](https://restic.readthedocs.io/en/stable/index.html).
 This process can be easily customized by adjusting the restic backup command.

 Backups are run as part of the property role tasks.
 The tasks are located at [roles/backup_property](roles/backup_property).
 For the `main` and `wiki` properties, a specialized task list `backup.yml` is employed within their respective roles ( at `/tasks`).